decidables/decidables/sites/detectable/src/task.md

 :::ui

-Choose the number of trials in the block with the :ui[Trials] slider.
-Select the length in milliseconds of the stimulus, response period, and inter-trial interval using the :ui[Duration] slider.
-Adjust how hard the task is by selecting the proportion of coherence for the signal with the :ui[Coherence] slider.
+Choose the number of trials in the block with the :slider[Trials] slider.
+Select the length in milliseconds of the stimulus, response period, and inter-trial interval using the :slider[Duration] slider.
+Adjust how hard the task is by selecting the proportion of coherence for the signal with the :slider[Coherence] slider.

 :::